jchapuis/fullstackscala-scaladays2025/slides.md

 ### Yep, _**front-end**_ and even _**ops**_ in Scala 🚀

-^ as it turns out, you can do everything in Scala, all the way to deployment
+^ as it turns out, you can do everything in Scala, all the way to ops

 ---
-## Cool, but what's the _**advantage**_? 🤔
+## Cool, but what **for**? 🤔

-^ - typical reaction is kind of ok that's cool, but who does that
+^ - when I say this, I usually get "ok that's cool, but who does that?"
-- it's a tough one, people are afraid of non-mainstream (hiring etc.)
+- this is a tough one, you know, people are afraid of non-mainstream tech
-- main reason i'm here talking, to show that it's really possible and advantageous to do everything in Scala
+- part of the reason i'm here talking, to show
+- 1. that it's really possible and
+- 2. there are even advantages to do everything in Scala, because...

 ---
 ## Who _**wouldn't**_ want... 🤩